 The equilibrium contact angle has two extrema.
 At 0° the drop of liquid is completely spread and forms a thin (monomolecular) film.
 This is called complete wetting.
 At an angle of 180° the drop forms a sphere and touches the solid in only one single point.
 This is called complete dewetting.
 Depending on the application a contact angle as close as possible to either the minimal or maximal value is desired.
 An example for a material with a very high contact angle is ceramic with lotus effect which can be cleaned with little effort because water rolls off easily.
 An example for a small contact angle can be found in the dyes and varnishes industry which desires liquid formulations that distribute as evenly as possible.

-The equilibrium contact angle can be measured optically with a contact angle measuring and contour analysis system of the OCA series using the sessile drop method.
+The equilibrium contact angle can be measured optically with a contact angle goniometer and drop shape analysis system of the OCA series using the sessile drop method.

 Using the following buttons you can navigate between the individual chapters of our knowledge-base Understanding Interfaces